NaeiKinDus/certificates_renewer/README.md

 - git

 Optional, but recommended:
-- sudo, if the root account is not used,
+- sudo, if the root account is not used.

 To install this project on your clients you just have to clone the repository.
 It is advised to use a dedicated user for